 Although plants are complex organisms, they exchange their gases with the environment in a rather straightforward way.
 In aquatic plants, water passes among the tissues and provides the medium for gas exchange.
 In terrestrial plants, air enters the tissues, and the gases diffuse into the moisture bathing the internal cells.

 In the leaf of the plant, an abundant supply of carbon dioxide must be present, and oxygen from photosynthesis must be removed.
 Gases do not pass through the cuticle of the leaf; they pass through pores called stomata in the cuticle and epidermis.
 Stomata are abundant on the lower surface of the leaf, and they normally open during the day when the rate of photosynthesis is highest.
-Physiological changes in the surrounding guard cells account for the opening and closing of the stomata.
+Physiological changes in the surrounding guard cells account for the opening and closing of the stomata (see Chapter 20).

 In animals, gas exchange follows the same general pattern as in plants.
 Oxygen and carbon dioxide move by diffusion across moist membranes.
 In simple animals, the exchange occurs directly with the environment.
-But with complex animals, such a mammals, the exchange occurs between the environment and the blood.
+But with complex animals, such as mammals, the exchange occurs between the environment and the blood.
 The blood then carries oxygen to deeply embedded cells and transports carbon dioxide out to where it can be removed from the body.